+Report: Young Canadians in a Wired World, Phase III: Connected to Learn For more than twenty-five years, Canadian teachers have been at the forefront of getting students online and preparing them to use the Internet in safe, wise and responsible ways.
 Thanks to the SchoolNet program in the 1990s, many young Canadians had their first experiences with networked technologies in their classrooms and school libraries.
 However, MediaSmarts’ recent Young Canadians in a Wired World, Phase III study shows that even now, our so-called “digital natives” still need guidance from their teachers.
 But over the past decade, as digital technology has become nearly ubiquitous and an increasingly central part of young people’s lives, Canadian schools have fallen behind in integrating it.

 He found electronic music annoying and didn't understand the appeal of packing into a space to dance to some repetitive beat without words.
 As he waited in the 20 minute line outside the gigantic empty warehouse, he secretly wondered how long he'd have to stay there.
 "What I experienced next changed my perspective forever," he writes in his book Delivering Happiness: A Path To Profits, Passion, And Purpose.
 The people packed into the enormous warehouse were dancing differently than anything he'd ever seen at in a nightclub.
+Instead of grinding against each other, the people all faced the DJ, who seemed to be channeling his energy to the pulsing crowd.
 "The entire room felt like one massive, united tribe of thousands of people," he writes.
 Flickr / Matt Dunlop Getty Images/Ethan Miller.

 Formative assessment may not be new, but it certainly has begun to crystallize into particular elements and components that are currently in the spotlight.
 When teachers practice great formative assessment, it can be a transformational experience for them as practitioners and, more importantly, for their students.
 Grading Transformation When teachers check for understanding, they are doing so as a means to ensure that students are successful in the summative assessment.
-Teaching Transformation.
+It's important to remember that formative assessments are for learning, not necessarily of it.
+Teaching Transformation Teachers work smarter, not harder, when they use formative assessments.
+Student Learning Transformation Classroom of Empowerment.
 50-Pound Weight-Loss Story.

+Re-imagined Authenticity.
+Over the last couple of weeks, a YouTube video (above) of New York artist Richard Renaldi has continued to populate my Facebook News Feed.
 Renaldi’s project Touching Strangers is such that he positions strangers together in an intimate poses and photographs them.
 Despite lack of prior contact, these photographs depict what look to be quite sincere expressions of emotion.
 Moreover, the subjects interviewed in the video say that they feel some sort of connection towards those with whom they posed.